nasarcivil/example1/README.md

 # example1
-this is my first repoo
+this is my first repository